-- If scores on the Cognitive Abilities Test are available, a score equal to or exceeding 120 (using SAS) on the verbal, quantitative, and nonverbal reasoning areas will be used. - 2.
+- 1. If scores on the Cognitive Abilities Test are available, a score equal to or exceeding 120 (using SAS) on the verbal, quantitative, and nonverbal reasoning areas will be used. - 2.
 History of participation in an ELP/TAG program - 3.
 Teacher recommendations - 4.
 First quarter grades - 5.
 Scores exceeding the 90th percentile on the Measures of Academic Progress assessment in the areas of reading and/or math for at least two years. - 6.
-Scores exceeding the 90th percentile on the Iowa Assessment areas of vocabulary, reading comprehension, and/or math total for at least two consecutive years. - 7.
+Scores exceeding the 90th percentile on the Iowa Statewide Assessment of Student Progress areas of reading comprehension, and/or mathematics for at least two consecutive years. - 7.
 In situations where critical pieces of data are not available or missing, a student may be included in the TAG program on a probationary status until enough data has been gathered and deemed sufficient by the identification team.